-Students enrolling in a research degree programme in a recognised university may apply for admission as visiting research students to pursue part of their research studies in the University.
+Students enrolling in a postgraduate programme in a recognized university may apply for admission as visiting research students to pursue part of their research studies in the University.
 Those who do not fall within this category may also apply, and their applications will be considered on a case-by-case basis.

 For more details, please refer to Guidelines Governing the Admission of Visiting Research Students.

-An applicant who has been offered admission should pay a research component fee on a semester/term basis and complete the registration procedures in person at the Chow Yei Ching School of Graduate Studies within the specified registration period.
+An applicant who has been offered admission should pay a research component fee upon enrolment and complete the registration procedures in person at the Chow Yei Ching School of Graduate Studies within the specified registration period.
 A visiting student identity card, valid for the period of the student's stay at the University, will be issued on completion of the registration procedures.

 Such students will not be registered in a specific programme of study, and their study at the University will not lead to a degree or other awards of the University.
 At the end of their stay with the University, they will be issued an academic report.

 Academic Year 2016 - 17 (September 2016 - August 2017)

 |Fee for visiting research students taking taught courses||

 Per credit unit tuition fee at the fee level for the relevant programme